ThreeSixtyGiving/standard/documentation/identifiers.md

 * Schools, universities and other educational establishments
 * Individuals

-Most organisations (with the exception of unregistered voluntary and community groups) have some sort of official registration number that can be used as a uniquely identifier and used to look up their details from an official registers or public list.
+Most organisations (with the exception of unregistered voluntary and community groups) have some sort of official registration number that can be used as a unique identifier and used to look up their details from an official registers or public list.

 There are two parts to an organisation identifier: